leonicolas/knightmare-cmm2/README.md

 See more at the [MMBasic home page](https://mmbasic.com/)

+## MMBasic for the CMM2 Computer

+The Colour Maximite 2 (CMM2) is a small self contained computer inspired by the home computers of the early 80's such as the Tandy TRS-80, Commodore 64 and Apple II.

+It uses a USB keyboard and outputs to a standard VGA monitor.
+Programs are saved on a full size SD card and it boots straight into its own sophisticated BASIC interpreter with a full screen program editor.

+The Colour Maximite 2 is designed to be simple to use, easy to program and provide endless hours of fun.

+For more info, please visit [https://geoffg.net/maximite.html](https://geoffg.net/maximite.html)

 ## MMBasic for Windows

 The Windows/DOS version of MMBasic was created to make it easy to evaluate MMBasic.
 It is a single executable that does not need installation, just double-click on the executable and MMBasic will run in a DOS window on Windows (including Windows 10).
 It also runs in Linux using [Wine](https://www.winehq.org/).

-The executable and documentation can be downloaded from [https://www.thebackshed.com/forum/uploads/matherp/2023-12-24_033644_MMBasic.zip](https://www.thebackshed.com/forum/uploads/matherp/2023-12-24_033644_MMBasic.zip).
+The executable and documentation can be downloaded from [https://www.thebackshed.com/forum/uploads/matherp/2025-10-02_183145_MMB4WV5.07.03b25.zip](https://www.thebackshed.com/forum/uploads/matherp/2025-10-02_183145_MMB4WV5.07.03b25.zip).

 ## Running MMBasic Knightmare

-After downloading the source code from this repository and executing the MMBasic, you will need to access the directory where the **Knightmare** is located using the command ```chdir "dir/for/the/game"```.
-You can also use the command ```files``` to list the directory content.
+After downloading the source code from this repository and executing the MMBasic, you will need to access the directory where the **Knightmare** is located using the command `chdir "dir/for/the/game"`.
+You can also use the command `files` to list the directory content.

-To run the video game use the command ```run "km.bas"```
+To run the video game use the command `run "km.bas"`

 [<img src="images/thumbnail-small.png" width="400px" />](https://youtube.com/playlist?list=PLpx1nOk-DRHy_u9RyLZ5AYdjwFX-UcOje&si=Dn6mccseqbJvQ2Kn "MMBasic Knightmare")